Common Industry Door Terminology

 Panel: The area on a stile and rail door that is surrounded by the stiles and rails.
 (Ex.
 6 panel door)

-Pre-Hung: Doors or combinations of doors and sidelights put together with jambs, hinges, threshold, T-Astragal, and trim to make a total working door system (a unit).
+Pre-Hung: Doors put together with jambs, hinges and threshold to make a total working door system (a unit).

-Rabbet: A cut along the jambs that allows the door to fit into.
+Rabbet: A cut along the jambs into which the door fits.
 Rough Opening: Dimensions of the opening in the framework of the home required to install a complete door unit.
 (Allowing1/2" clearance on top and each side for stabilization shims)

-Rail: A horizontal bar of wood that connects the vertical bars, called stiles, in a door.
+Rail: A horizontal bar of wood that connects the vertical bars, or stiles, in a door.

 Raised Panel: A door panel on which the edges have been contoured or shaped to provide an aesthetically appealing, three-dimensional effect.